-The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, other receivables, accounts payable, and other payable that are denominated in foreign currency.
-Depreciation or appreciation of the NTD by 1% against USD and JPY at December 31, 2019 and 2018, while all other variables were remained constant, would have increased (decreased) the net profit after tax by \$4,654 thousand and \$3,135 thousand, respectively.
+The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, accounts payable, and payable to contractors and equipment that are denominated in foreign currency.
+Depreciation or appreciation of the NTD by 1% against USD and JPY at December 31, 2020 and 2019, while all other variables were remained constant, would have increased (decreased) the net profit after tax by \$5,391 thousand and \$4,654 thousand, respectively.
 The analysis is performed on the same basis for both periods.